-Once they are steamed, approximately 20 minutes, place them on a sheet pan and into a 300-degree oven for about 15 minutes.
+Steaming the potatoes will take approximately 20 minutes, when ready place them on a sheet pan and into a 300-degree oven for about 15 minutes.
 Just until the steam stops rising from them.

 With the small balde of a potato ricer and while the potatoes are still warm, press them through and leave on the sheet pan.
 If you still find there is excessive moisture, blot dry with a paper towel and place in the refrigerator until thoroughly cooled.
 If you don’t have a potato ricer, you can use a food mill or roughly chop the potatoes to the same size as the cod.
 I absolutely LOVE my ricer.